 In the first example, there are only two words!
 This is a little unusual, but it goes to show that an independent clause can consist of nothing more than the subject and verb, and yet contain a complete thought.
 Nothing else is needed.
 If I told you, “Sally sings,” you may have extra questions, but you get my meaning.

-2018 UPDATE: I just made a useful video on the topic of sentence types, specifically focused on complex and compound-complex, but with a handy review of other stuff, including clauses.
+UPDATE: I have made a useful video on the topic of sentence types, specifically focused on complex and compound-complex, but with a handy review of other stuff, including clauses.

 On the other hand, dependent clauses do not contain a complete thought.
 This is because they almost always begin with a subordinator.
 A subordinator makes this clause less important to the meaning of the whole sentence, and therefore it must be attached to an independent clause to be fully understood.
 “Subordinate” means “less important” and some people call these subordinate clauses for that reason.

 - because he wanted to find out the answer.

 Here, “because” is a subordinator.
 Alone, this could not function as a sentence.
 It would be called a sentence fragment, meaning that it is only part of an idea.
 Instead, we need to add it to an independent clause: